Bence7661/ARCHIVE_Serious_Workshop_Optimization/README.md

 v1.0.1 -> v1.0.2
 - Fixed crash when opening toolkit outside of workshop.
 - Arfetact melter is now included in pocket workshop.

+v1.0.2 -> v1.0.3
+- Properly severs the connection between the stash and workshop when closing workshop.
+(In V1.0.2 if you opened the workshop from portable workshop then you would have access to the stash of the last workshop you opened.
+Even when workshop was opened from inventory.)
+- Weapon parts replacement: The gun's replaced parts will be placed in the inventory where the replacement parts came from.
+(If you have a barrel in stash and replace gun's barrel the old one will go to stash.
+If you had it in inventory it will go to inventory.)